Football Party Tailgating Party Super Bowl Party!

 wagers that require little or no football knowledge.

-Host a trivia game at half
+Host a football trivia game at half time.

 Create your own football field